knmnyn/hugo-blox/content/authors/min/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators
+  - Principal Investigators / Staff
-  - Researchers
+#  - Researchers
 ---

 Min-Yen Kan (BS;MS;PhD Columbia Univ.; SACM, SIEEE) is an Associate Professor and Vice Dean of Undergraduate Studies at the National University of Singapore.
 Min is an active member of the Association of Computational Linguistics (ACL), currently serving as a co-chair for the ACL Ethics Committee, and previously as the ACL Anthology Director (2008–2018).
 He is an associate editor for Information Retrieval and the survey editor for the Journal of AI Research (JAIR).